Stair Calculator

 How do I calculate stringer length?+

 Stringer length = √(Total Rise² + Total Run²).
-Example with 105" rise and 130" run: √(11,025 + 16,900) = √27,925 = 167.1 inches.
-You need a board at least 167" long — buy a 16 ft (192") 2×12 board to allow for the top plumb cut and bottom seat cut.
-The 2×12 is required because after cutting the tread and riser notches, at least 3.5" of uncut wood (the "effective depth") must remain — a 2×10 is usually inadequate.
+Example: 105" rise, 130" run → √(11,025 + 16,900) = √27,925 = 167.1".
+Buy a 16 ft (192") 2×12 to allow for top plumb cut and bottom seat cut.
+A 2×12 is required because after cutting notches, at least 3.5" of effective depth must remain at the narrowest point of the stringer.

 How wide should stairs be?+